Zoom Fatigue is the Tip of the Iceberg: Why Digital Well-Being is Critical

 Perhaps more than any other operational function, a pool’s governing body is often directly involved in financial oversight.
 It’s important that governing body members are prepared to exercise independent thought, know when to make adjustments (or when to keep existing policies in place) and consider the ultimate member goals supported by investment activities.

-In the newest issue of Intelligence, we provide guidance on how your pool’s governing body can better understand and fulfill its investment obligations.
+In this issue of Intelligence, we provide guidance on how your pool’s governing body can better understand and fulfill its investment obligations.
 Be sure to share this useful perspective with your governing body.

 New Insights on Top Executive Compensation